donadonny/Fitting-Room/README.md

  * Put app on Google play
  * Create tests
  * Improve layout
- * Handle screen rotations savedinstancestate
+ * Handle screen rotations savedinstancestate on ALL activities
  * Create Terms of Service
- * Create layout for new photo creation
+  * Make a progress bar for user to see photo upload progress

 ### Done